-- IMU-935 showed a very favorable safety, tolerability and PK profile in this phase 1 clinical trial with no serious adverse events seen in the SAD and MAD parts. - In particular, IMU-935 was safe and well-tolerated in 14-day repeated oral dosing in healthy human subjects at doses expected to exceed required therapeutic dosing. - IMU-935's outstanding selectivity profile on Th17 over thymocyte development was confirmed in an impressive fashion in a mouse model. - IMU-935 is currently being tested in psoriasis patients with initial data expected in Q4/2022 setting the stage for a potential best-in-class oral psoriasis therapy. - IMU-935 may offer extensive potential beyond psoriasis in other autoimmune diseases.
+- IMU-935 showed a very favorable safety, tolerability and pharmacokinetic profile in the single and multiple ascending dose portions of the phase 1 clinical trial in healthy human subjects with no serious adverse events seen in the SAD and MAD parts. - IMU-935 was safe and well-tolerated in single and 14-day repeated oral dosing in healthy human subjects at doses expected to exceed required therapeutic dosing. - IMU-935's outstanding selectivity profile on Th17 over thymocyte development was confirmed in an impressive fashion in a mouse model. - A Phase 1b clinical trial of IMU-935 in moderate-to-severe psoriasis patients is ongoing. - IMU-935 may offer extensive potential beyond psoriasis in other autoimmune diseases.